mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 &nbsp; <!--- Used to add a double line break --->

-Usually with Vagrant the next step would be to install a plugin to support the hypervisor (named a Vagrant 'provider') you are using, but VirtualBox is supported by default.
+With Vagrant, the next step might be to install a plugin to support the hypervisor (named a Vagrant 'provider') you are using, but VirtualBox is supported by default and so we don't need to do this.

 Now we need to add a 'Box', which is Vagrant's term for an image.
 The difference between Vagrant boxes and most other operating system images is that boxes are pre-made and configured, from which new virtual machines are cloned (as opposed to being installed by the user).

 For example, there is a [Cumulus VX Vagrant](https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&amp;sort=downloads&amp;provider=&amp;q=Cumulus) box available that we'll use in this project - named "CumulusCommunity/cumulus-vx".
 We'll add this now along with a Ubuntu 16.04 box.

 >*Note that I'm not using the official Ubuntu box, as I ran into issues booting this on my machine (See the link [here](https://askubuntu.com/questions/771871/16-04-virtualbox-vm-from-vhd-file-hangs-at-non-blocking-pool-is-initialized), except those fixes didn't work in my case).
-There are other ubuntu boxes like geerlingguy/1604 that don't have the same issue.*
+There are other Ubuntu boxes like geerlingguy/1604 that don't have the same issue.*

 ```bash